loighic/loighic.github.io/_pages/about.md

 I am an instructor of philosophy and economics at Mississippi State University ([Meridian](https://www.meridian.msstate.edu/academics/arts-sciences/) & [Starkville](https://www.philosophyandreligion.msstate.edu)).
 My primary areas of research are philosophy of psychology and philosophy of neuroscience.

-I am also, currently, the co-chair for the History and Philosophy of Science Division in the Mississippi Academy of Sciences.
+I am also the co-chair for the History and Philosophy of Science Division in the Mississippi Academy of Sciences.
 The call for abstracts for the 2024 meeting is [here](assets/pdf/mas/CFA_MAS_2024.pdf).